 - 1. Arrive at class on time and stay for the duration of the scheduled lecture. - 2.
-Work through and complete theory for all 28 units of competency within the UEE31211 Certificate III in Instrumentation and Control qualification (29 units for UEE31220). - 3.
+Work through and complete theory for all 29 units of competency within the UEE31220 Certificate III in Instrumentation and Control qualification. - 3.
 Once all theory has been assessed as competent by the trainer, vocational placement will be facilitated. - 4.
 This will be via EIMINT or the student obtaining placement through their own initiative. - 5.
 If student is placed by EIMINT and the placement provider deems the student as unsuitable due to attitude and/or behavioural misconduct, EIMINT will not facilitate a second placement.
 This must be achieved through the initiative of the student.